 Dog bites and animal attacks are relatively common.
 That doesn’t mean it’s easy to get what you deserve.
 When you’re dealing with the stress of an injury, you deserve an experienced Fort Lauderdale dog bite lawyer in your corner.

 We’ll handle the complexities of filing a personal injury claim.
 You focus on the complexities of helping your family recover physically and mentally.
-All you have to do is schedule a free initial consultation with Hollander Law Firm, P.A. today.
+All you have to do is schedule a free initial consultation with Hollander Law Firm Accident Injury Lawyers today.